 - Identifying Safeguarding Trends

 Appendix 2: Flowchart – Safeguarding Process Steps Overview

 (For full, detailed steps refer to the Swift Safeguarding Processes SP02 – Dealing with Safeguarding Disclosures for Staff & SP03 – Process for DSLs & DSOs – the below provides a simple summary of the steps across both processes)/.

 Safeguarding Disclosure made / Safeguarding concern identified

-Staff member to RECORD the concern / disclosure using form SG01 in line with Swift Safeguarding Process.
+Staff member receiving disclosure/observing concern to RECORD the concern / disclosure in section 1 of form SG01 in line with Swift Safeguarding Process.

-Staff Member to REFER to DSL/DDSL/DSO in line with Swift Safeguarding Processes.
+Staff Member to REFER to DDSL in line with Swift Safeguarding Processes.

-DSL/DDSL to make referral to appropriate agencies, or to arrange appropriate monitoring where referral is not required.
+DDSL to make referral to appropriate agencies, or to arrange appropriate monitoring where referral is not required

-Where the disclosure relates to PREVENT, DSL/DDSL to make referral to the appropriate PREVENT authority.
-Where referral is made to the Police /LADO, DSL/DDSL to inform the ESFA.
+Where the disclosure relates to PREVENT, DDSL to make referral to the appropriate PREVENT authority.
+Where referral is made to the Police /LADO, DDSL to inform the ESFA.